Logo

 The Mustard Seed

-Riverside with local game and Ness views.
+Inverness riverside gem with local game and Ness views.
+2-course lunch £16, dinner mains £18-28.

 Day 5: Isle of Skye & Fairy Pools